madetech/G1-Spikes/2:Wagtail_Infrastructure_Requirements/Wagtail_Infrastructure_Requirements_Report.md

 ```
 It is suggested that we create this at the component level and provide the needed outputs to any modules that require it.
 This allows us to use multiple tasks and services within the same cluster.

-#### 2. Make the ecs module more generic and flexible
+#### 2. Make the ECS module more generic and flexible
-Currently, the module requires 3 input variables, `label_id`, `cluster_config`, and `task_config`, and has the following files.
+Currently, the module requires three input variables: `label_id`, `cluster_config`, and `task_config`.
 The first change required would be to also allow an input for `aws_cluster_name`, to allow us to pass the now externally created cluster into the module.

-The next instance of tight coupling is the dependency on the app template_file using `template = file("./templates/cypmh_app.json.tpl")`, instead I would suggest that the template_file is created outside of the module and that the rendered output is passed into the module instead.
+The next instance of tight coupling is the dependency on the app template_file using `template = file("./templates/cypmh_app.json.tpl")`, instead we would suggest that the template_file is created outside of the module and that the rendered output is passed into the module instead.
 This will allow our module to be used for any template file, and therefore any task definition we wish in future.
 In this case we can provide a file for cymph and another for wagtail.

 Finally, as the module also creates policies, we run into the risk of tasks having privileges that they do not need breaking the Principle of least Privilege.
-To resolve this, it is suggested that we keep policies that will be shared by all ecs tasks inside of the module (e.g. assume_role, ecr, and logging policies).
+To resolve this, it is suggested that we keep policies that will be shared by all ECS tasks inside of the module (e.g. assume_role, ECR, and logging policies).
 Next we create another input variable to provide the arn of an externally created policies containing the more specific actions of the task, and attach this to the roles created inside of the module.

 #### Example variables file
 Following this method, the variables file of the updated ecs module may look like this: